 Students interested in consideration for need-based financial aid must submit the Free Application for Federal Student Aid (FAFSA).

 Scholarship matrix applicable to new freshmen students entering fall 2018

 Millsaps values its legacy students who carry on a family tradition of attending the College.
 Any student who accurately indicates on his or her application for admission that their brother, sister, parent, or grandparent, is an alumnus of the College will be awarded a $1,000 scholarship.
 Legacy information submitted after a student's admission decision will not be considered.

 The Legacy Scholarship is awarded to all Millsaps legacy students who provide information about their legacy connection at the time of their application for admission.

 Who qualifies for the Legacy Scholarship?

-Students whose mother, father, sister, or brother are Millsaps alumni.
+Students whose brother, sister, parent, or grandparent are Millsaps alumni.

 Can my child or sibling still receive a Legacy Scholarship if I attended but did not

 If you attended Millsaps for two or more years, you qualify as an alumnus of the College and your child or sibling is eligible for a Legacy Scholarship.